uw-echospace/ubna-field/protocol/03_upload.md

 1. Put all batteries from the recovered units to charge
 2. Double check field kit and replace/refill any needed items
-3. Check out with @leewujung or @yjcheong, either in-person or on Slack
+3. Check out with @aditya-uw, either in-person or on Slack